Skip to main content

 2. The Financial Aid and Scholarships Office may ask you for additional documents to support the information on your FAFSA, so check your e-mail often.

-• You must submit any additional documents to the Financial Aid Office by May 1.
+• You must submit any additional documents to the Financial Aid Office by the docuiment deadline.

 • Your FAFSA is based in part on tax returns filed by you and your parents.
 If you or your parents file late, your FAFSA won't be processed until you file your final federal tax returns.
 This could affect your aid package since financial aid is based on the availability of funds.